Computer-controlled Vehicle System: Traffic Game

 As part of the Expo '70 program in Osaka, starting in 1968 a university and industry team built a "traffic game" in the Automobile Industries Pavilion.
 The network consisted of a grid of guideways on a 5 m grid carrying ten two-seat electrically powered cars.
 The cars communicated with a central computer using wires under the "roadway", which allowed the computer to start and stop the vehicles at the intersections if there was crossing traffic.
 If there wasn't, the vehicles could travel through the intersection non-stop.
 This greatly increases passenger throughput by eliminating unneeded stops that occur on a fixed-schedule system (like traffic lights), increasing the average vehicle speed.

 In spite of being a show floor demonstration system, the system was quite advanced compared to most PRT systems then under study.
 Most systems had been designed in the era of Generation II computers (the PDP-8 was common), which were large and relatively slow.
 These systems normally limited themselves to planning the route in a fixed network with no stops, which greatly simplified the routing task.
 Vehicles on the network were assumed to be running at a fixed speed or stopped completely in emergencies, there were no on-route stops that could complicate timing.
 This meant that the guideway network could not be built into existing infrastructure like roads where there are stops at crossing points along the route, stations had to be built "off-line" to allow other vehicles to pass by at full speed.

 The "traffic game" demonstration system was much more flexible.
 The computer system knew the location of all of the vehicles at all times, and was able to speed up and slow down vehicles as needed at fixed points in the network.
 This meant the guideway system could be built in a fashion much more similar to conventional roadways, without the need to separate tracks at crossing points, or building offline stations.
 Although these types of infrastructure would improve performance of the system, in areas of less demand or traffic they could be eliminated to save on capital costs.

 When the "traffic game" was system successful the designers suggested that a similar but more complex system be presented at the 18th Tokyo Motor Show late in 1971.
 A formal presentation was submitted to the Ministry of International Trade and Industry (MITI) in July 1970, and accepted that autumn.
-Built between April and October 1971, the new system used 1:20th scale cars on a network representing the 300 m wide area of the Ginza district in Tokyo, with the centralized computer system able to control up to 1,000 vehicles.
+Built between April and October 1971, the new system used 1:20th scale cars on a network representing the 300 m area of the Ginza district in Tokyo, with the centralized computer system able to control up to 1,000 vehicles.